superruzafa/beguile/README.md

 EndFeature
 ```

+When executed the output looks like

+    Feature: A list in C
+        In order to write once and use it in multiple projects
+        As a C developer
+        I want to create a stack ADT library

+        Scenario: Push an element
+            Given a stack
+            When I push 42
+            Then the stack size should be 1
+            And the stack top should be 42

+    1 features (all passed)
+    1 scenarios (all passed)
+    4 steps (all passed)

 ## Writing features

 A feature is the description of a requirement that want to be achieved and its behavior.